Nd9/Adsightful-front-end-App/README.md

 ## OpenAI Integration

-The platform uses OpenAI's DALL-E model to generate ad creatives based on audience strategies.
+The platform uses OpenAI's gpt-image-1 model to generate ad creatives based on audience strategies.
 To enable this feature:

 1. Create an account at [OpenAI](https://platform.openai.com/)
 2. Generate an API key in your account dashboard